-Stanislav Belyaevsky – Assistant Artistic Director
+Stanislav Belyaevsky – Deputy Artistic Director

 Stanislav Belyaevsky, born 1973 in Saint Petersburg, Russia, received his ballet education at the Vaganova Ballet Academy in Saint Petersburg where he also completed his pedagogical training (bachelor’s degree).